-Copies of all my slides are available in PDF format.
+Copies of lecture slides are available in advance.
 Note that slides are not complete lecture notes.
 Exams may ask about things discussed verbally in lectures even if they don't appear on slides.

-If you miss a lecture, you should copy notes taken by someone who attended it.
-Alternatively, the reading guide provided here covers everything you need to know.
+The recommended book is Data and Computer Communications by William Stallings (Pearson Education).
+Either the 9th or 10th edition is suitable.
+Copies are available in the library.
+No purchase is necessary.
 The book covers many topics in greater detail than necessary for the module.
-The reading guide will help you focus on the parts that matter most.
+The reading guides below will help you focus on the parts that matter most.
 Exercise common sense about minor/incidental details mentioned in the book.
 In particular, don't worry about the mathematical formulae, graphs and analysis it presents.
 All the mathematics you need for this module is covered in the lectures.

 This modules assumes some basic knowledge of computer networks.
 If you have studied networks before the introductory lecture should not contain anything new for you and no further reading is required.
 However, if you have no prior knowledge of the subject it would be a good idea to take a brief look at the following: